kiwinet/site-ksia/README.md

     make update                                                  # Get other repositories used by Gluon make GLUON_TARGET=ar71xx-generic                             # Build Gluon

-When calling make, the OpenWRT build environment is prepared/updated.
-To rebuild the images only, just use:
+When calling make, the OpenWrt build environment is prepared/updated.
+In case of errors read the messages carefully and try to fix the stated issues (e.g. install tools not available yet).

-    make images
+ar71xx-generic is the most common target and will generate images for most of the supported hardware.
+To see a complete list of supported targets, call make without setting GLUON_TARGET.

+You should reserve about 10GB of disk space for each GLUON_TARGET.

-The built images can be found in the directory `images`.
-Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWRT-based system.
+The built images can be found in the directory output/images.
+Of these, the factory images are to be used when flashing from the original firmware a device came with, and sysupgrade is to upgrade from other versions of Gluon or any other OpenWrt-based system.

-For the build reserve 10GB of disk space.
-The build requires packages for `subversion`, ncurses headers (`libncurses-dev`) and zlib headers (`libz-dev`).`
+Note: The images for some models are identical; to save disk space, symlinks are generated instead of multiple copies of the same image.
+If your webserver’s configuration prohibits following symlinks, you can use the following command to resolve these links while copying the images:

+cp -rL output/images /var/www

+# Cleaning the build tree

 There are two levels of `make clean`:

-    make clean
+    make clean GLUON_TARGET=ar71xx-generic

 will ensure all packages are rebuilt; this is what you normally want to do after an update.